 Get Rid of Chlorine: The Berkey Water Filtration System

-Since most nations in the world use chlorination of water, what could you do?
+Since most nations use chlorination of water, what could you do?
 As someone who wants clean water yet a healthy body.
 They say prevention is better than cure.
-Preventing chlorinated water from getting into your body or your skin is something we need to put effort into.
+We must put effort into preventing chlorinated water from entering your body or your skin.

 ← Older Post Newer Post →